GMoncrieff/lentilcurtain/content/about/_index.md

 ## Data Science

 Mastering R, Python, Spark, Tensorflow etc. to equip myself with the skills to apply the most advanced tech to the challenges I tackle.
-Find out more at [ixio analytics](http://www.ixioanalytics.com)

 ## Ecology